EthanSansom/friendlynumber/README.md

 - Quantifiers: no, the, both, all three, all 999, every

-{friendlynumber} functions are intended to be used internally by other functions (e.g. for generating friendly error messages).
-To this end, {friendlynumber} is writing in base R and has no Imports.
+{friendlynumber} functions are intended to be used internally by other packages (e.g. for generating friendly error messages).
+To this end, {friendlynumber} is written in base R and has no Imports.

 ## Installation